epiforecasts/scoringutils/README.md

     #>
     #> To cite scoringutils in publications use:
     #>
-    #>   Nikos I. Bosse, Sam Abbott, EpiForecasts, and Sebastian Funk (2020).
+    #>   Nikos I. Bosse, Hugo Gruson, Sebastian Funk, EpiForecasts, and Sam
-    #>   scoringutils: Utilities for Scoring and Assessing Predictions, DOI:
+    #>   Abbott (2020). scoringutils: Utilities for Scoring and Assessing
-    #>   10.5281/zenodo.4618017
+    #>   Predictions, DOI: 10.5281/zenodo.4618017
     #>
     #> A BibTeX entry for LaTeX users is
     #>
     #>   @Manual{,
     #>     title = {scoringutils: Utilities for Scoring and Assessing Predictions},
-    #>     author = {Nikos I. Bosse and Sam Abbott and {EpiForecasts} and Sebastian Funk},
+    #>     author = {Nikos I. Bosse and Hugo Gruson and Sebastian Funk and {EpiForecasts} and Sam Abbott},
     #>     year = {2020},
     #>     doi = {10.5281/zenodo.4618017},
     #>   }